AZ-X/AZ-X/README.md

 > ->This made me smile :-)

 Oh, where is she?
-You’re the detective.
+You're the detective.
 You tell me.
-You’re right.
+You're right.
 Once upon a time
-Once upon a time, I had a husband who didn’t give a shit about my feelings or my time.
+Once upon a time, I had a husband who didn't give a shit about my feelings or my time.
 I just want to talk to my daughter.
-She’s an adult.
+She's an adult.
-She doesn’t have to talk to you if she doesn’t want to.
+She doesn't have to talk to you if she doesn't want to.
-I’m better than ever.
+I'm better than ever.
 Hell
-She doesn’t want to talk to you.
+She doesn't want to talk to you.
 Her last text was two words: "Bite me."

-That’s it.
-We play the cards we’re dealt.
+That's it.
+We play the cards we're dealt.
 Sometimes we win, and sometimes we bite it.

 He was a sniper.
 He's like a hero.
 Says who?